statpascal/emul99/readme.md

 The emulator would not have been possible without Thierry Nouspikel's TI-99/4A Tech Pages (http://www.nouspikel.com/ti99/titechpages.htm).
-Whenever something remained unclear, the implementations of Rasmus Moustgaard's JS99er (https://js99er.net), Mike Brent's Classic99 (http://harmlesslion.com/software/classic99) and Marc Rousseau's TI-99/Sim (https://www.mrousseau.org/programs/ti99sim) were helpful.
-Many ideas, e.g. implementing the 32K word address space of the TMS9900 as an array of read/write functions, were taken from JS99er while the wait states for the memory mapped devices are based upon Classic99.
+Whenever something remained unclear, the implementations of Rasmus Moustgaard's JS99er (https://github.com/Rasmus-M/js99er-angular), Mike Brent's Classic99 (https://github.com/tursilion/classic99) and Marc Rousseau's TI-99/Sim (https://www.mrousseau.org/programs/ti99sim) were helpful.
+Many ideas, e.g. implementing the 32K word address space of the TMS9900 as an array of read/write functions, were taken from JS99er.

 ## License